erikp9000/necclock/README.md

 # Read/write realtime clock chip

 Card: Turner Hall Publishing by Symantec

 Chip: NEC uPD1990AC

 Memory expansion: 256K

 I couldn't find a driver for this RTC chip so I decoded the bus I/O port (see PDF) and wrote my own program to read/write the clock.

-The board is a-bit ISA memory expansion and RTC card from Turner Hall Publishing.
+The board is an 8-bit ISA memory expansion and RTC card from Turner Hall Publishing.
 There is a picture of the board in this project.

 This clock chip does not store the year!
+The program writes NECCLOCK.BIN in order to recover the year on the next reboot.
+It does handle a new year rollover that might occur while the machine is off.
+It also handles leap years.

 ## Usage
   - No arguments - Read RTC and set DOS time